The Complete Guide To The Fish River Canyon

 Useful Features of this Map

 - The map depicts the hiking distance of the entire route, indicating each kilometer. totaling 65 kilometers – not the popularly advertised 90 kilometers.
+(It however does not include the descend which is an additional 2.76km)

 - It depicts the most popular ‘which river bank’ routes, based on GPS tracks over 4 years.